lionel22/lionel22/README.md

 🔭 I’m currently working as a Software Developer in French, Lille<br>
 👯 I’m looking to collaborate on new projects with data processing<br>
-🌱 I’m currently learning data engineering & trying new things 🪂<br>💬 Ask me about stretching 🧘<br>⚡ Fun fact: I will soon be a dad 👼
+🌱 I’m currently learning data engineering & trying new things

 ## 🌐 Socials: